I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 At thirty-seven, I bought the bar.
 The International.
 George, the longtime owner had decided to retire and he made me an offer I couldn’t refuse.
 Well, I could have but, you know, I had been there so long it felt like I owned the place anyway.
 After working with the bank on a loan and some other finagling of finances, I managed to have it signed over to me.
 It was a real education, believe me.
 Speaking of which, I never did make it to a real art school.
 Other than a few classes here or there at the junior college, I was mostly self-taught and I’d accepted that and had come to like it that way.
 I’d stay overnight with my parents after a class and have some time with them, so it worked out pretty nice.

-A guy walks into a bar…No, wait, let me start again and put it into better context for you.
-I’m sixty-four now and a stale joke starter is not the way to go with the next part of this story.
+A guy walks into a bar. . .No, wait, let me start again and put it into better context for you.
+I’m sixty-four now and a stale joke is not the way to go with the end of this story.
+Or is it just the beginning?

 I suppose it’s the end of an era for me and a lot of people in the neighborhood, but that’s life, right?